 The Band

-In addition to its core members, Lost Tribe performances often include various special guests that reflect the large talent pool of their community.
+Lost Tribe performances often include various special guests that reflect the large talent pool of their community.
 Regardless of the line-up, the staples of a Tribe performance are energy, stage presence and GROOVE.
-They have opened for international acts Mokoomba (of Zimbabwe), and Trio da Kali (of Mali), were a featured artist at the 2018 Greater Hartford Festival of Jazz, and won first place at the 2019 Valley Music Showcase (of Western Massachusetts).
+They have opened for international acts Mokoomba (Zimbabwe), Trio da Kali (Mali) and Orquestra Macabeo (Puerto Rico), Dave East at the Trinity International Hip Hop Festival (2022), were a featured artist at the 2018 Greater Hartford Festival of Jazz, and won first place at the 2019 Valley Music Showcase (of Western Massachusetts).
+Their eclectic collection of music is available for purchase exclusively on Bandcamp, including the following:

 The Band

-Jocelyn Pleasant | Photo by LMG Photography
+Jocelyn Pleasant | Photo by Joel Cintron

 Jocelyn Pleasant